Pechynho/php-utils/README.md

 # PHP Utilities
-This is a small collection of PHP libraries for easier working with strings and arrays.
+This is a small collection of PHP libraries for easier working with strings, arrays and accessing properties.